topkecleon/telegram-bot-bash/README.md

 **Bashbot** is created by old-fashioned shell hackers to show that it's possible to write a bot in Bash.

 It is designed for **simple** use cases and easily integrates with Linux tasks.
-For bots serving many users or heavy workload, I strongly recommend using a specialized bot framework.
+For bots that serve a lot of users or a heavy workload, I strongly recommend using a dedicated bot framework.

 ---